Last Updated on June 22, 2024 by Soumya

 The Church of Saint Ildefonso is another beautiful Porto church you can add to your Porto itinerary.

-This extravagant beauty is adorned with over 11,000 blue-and-white tiles, making your photos look lovely.
+This extravagant beauty is adorned with over 11,000 blue-and-white tiles, which will make your photos look lovely.
 The tiles depict the life and times of Saint Ildefonso.

 Saint Ildefonso Church is a hidden gem in Porto because tourists usually flock to the more popular Carmo Church and the Chapel of Souls.